 Sensitisation does not automatically mean that you have an allergy.
 However, if you also experience allergy symptoms after eating eggs or milk, you can assume that you have an allergy.

-What recommendations does the Milk and Egg Allergy Test give me?
+What recommendations does the Dairy and Egg Allergy Test give me?

 If you have a milk or egg allergy, it is best not to eat the problematic foods at all.
 The many ready-made products in which milk and egg are processed do not make things easy for allergy sufferers.
 That is why you will be given some useful dietary tips with your results report.